caush/Clickbait/README.md

    	"truthClass" : "clickbait"
 	}

 ##Software Evaluation
 As primary evaluation metric, Mean Squared Error (MSE) with respect to the mean judgments of the annotators is used.
 For informational purposes, we compute further evaluation metrics such as the Median Absolute Error (MedAE), the F1-Score (F1) with respect to the truth class, as well as the runtime of the classification software.
 For your convenience, you can download the official python evaluation program.
-Software Submission

-We use the Evaluation as a Service platform TIRA to evaluate the performance of your classifier.
-TIRA requires that you deploy your classifier as a program that can be executed with two arguments for input and output directories via a command line call.

-    1. Use our paper template to outline your approach and elaborate on its variants.
-    2. Develop and train a clickbait classifier on the training data.
-    3. Deploy the trained classifier on the TIRA virtual machine assigned to you.
-    4. Use tira.io to self-evaluate the deployed classifier on the test set by running an evaluator on the output of your run.

 ## Results